nextpart/spl-manager/README.md

 └── share                         # Custom splunkbase or builtin app content
 ```

+We have all found our ways and methods to develop applications on an instance and to configure and operate that instance to meet our needs and/or those of our customers.
+But what is usually rather painful is when we then need them on other instances as well.
+A good example are test instances, which should be as close to production as possible.
+However, in the last few years that I have been dealing as a user with Splunk, some needs for simplified handling and automation have emerged that I would like to address here.

 ### We want to ...

-* Spin up a local development container:
+- Spin up a local development container:
   ```bash
   spl docker start
   ```

-* Put my local application(s) there for testing purposes:
+- Put my local application(s) there for testing purposes:
   ```bash
   spl docker upload --app="Defender*"
   ```

-* Get sample data for Eventgen:
+- Get sample data for Eventgen:
   ```bash
   spl --src="onprem"  samples --path="./apps/SA-Eventgen" download --name="WinDefender"
   ```

+- (De)activate streaming of event data.

-* Download apps from development container to local folder:
+- Download apps from development container to local folder:
   ```bash
   spl docker download --app="Defender*"
   ```

-* Run AppInspect, Packaging, etc.:
+- Run AppInspect, Packaging, etc.:
   ```bash
   spl apps --name="Defender_TA*" validate
   ```

-* List various objects on an instance:
+- List various objects on an instance:
   ```bash
   spl manager --conn="onprem" users list
   ```

-* Create or modify objects on an instance:
+- Create or modify objects on an instance:
   ```bash
   spl manager --conn="onprem" roles update --name "investigator"
   ```

-* Sync objects and their properties from one instance to another:
+- Sync objects and their properties from one instance to another:
   ```bash
   spl --src="onprem" --dest="localhost" sync users --create --update
   ```

 and probably much more, so pull requests are welcome!

 ## Getting Started